-The revelation of the record sales results for 2012 by Rolls-Royce Motor cars highlighted the strong hold of the brand in the ultra-luxury class segment.
-The sale of 3,575 cars globally, accounted for the company’s best sales result in the 108-year history.
-Sales growth was reported across many regions round the globe.
-There has been a remarkable expansion of business in new markets, Rolls Royce cars now being sold in more than 40 countries worldwide including Latin America.
-Not only this, with the focus on the long term sustainable growth a lot of impetus was paid to dealer development during the year with the opening of thirty new dealerships across the world, making a total of more than 100, another record in the company’s history.
+The revelation of the record sales results for 2012 by Rolls-Royce Motor cars highlighted the stronghold of the brand in the ultra-luxury class segment.
+The sale of 3,575 cars globally accounted for the company’s best sales result in the 108-year history.
+Sales growth was reported across many regions around the globe.
+There has been a remarkable expansion of business in new markets, Rolls Royce cars now being sold in more than 40 countries worldwide, including Latin America.
+Not only this, with the focus on long-term sustainable growth, a lot of impetus was paid to dealer development during the year with the opening of thirty new dealerships across the world, making a total of more than 100, another record in the company’s history.

-The three German car makers Audi, Mercedes Benz and BMW also recorded positive sales growth in 2012.While BMW recorded a sales growth of 11.6% over 2011 sales, Audi a 11.7%.
-On the other hand Mercedes Benz showed a slow growth of 4.69% over its competitors.
-With a marked year of growth and records in the ultra-luxury car market Rolls Royce is all set to celebrate its 10th anniversary at Goodwood this year.
+The three German carmakers Audi, Mercedes Benz and BMW also recorded positive sales growth in 2012.While BMW recorded a sales growth of 11.6% over 2011 sales, Audi an 11.7%.
+On the other hand, Mercedes Benz showed a slow growth of 4.69% over its competitors.
+Rolls Royce is all set to celebrate its 10th anniversary at Goodwood this year with a marked year of growth and records in the ultra-luxury car market.